|Born||in Richland Center, Wisconsin, USA|

-He was born Frank Lloyd Wright on June 8, 1867, in Richland Center, Wisconsin, USA, into a family of Welsh descent.
+He was born Frank Lincoln Wright on June 8, 1867, in Richland Center, Wisconsin, USA, into a family of Welsh descent.
+(Wright changed his middle name when he became an adult.)
 His father, William Cary Wright, was a music teacher and a Baptist minister.
 His mother, Anna Lloyd-Jones Wright, was a teacher.
 His father played the music of Johann Sebastian Bach which Wright later credit as a source of his sense of harmony in music and architecture.
-His mother involved him in playing with Froebel's geometric blocks, which formed his 3D vision, and lated helped him develop architectural style marked with geometrical clarity.
+His mother involved him in playing with Froebel's geometric blocks, which formed his 3D vision, and later helped him develop architectural style marked with geometrical clarity.
 Wright studied engineering at University of Wisconsin for two years, but dropped out without graduating.
 He moved to Chicago and worked for several architecture firms, including his six years working directly with the "father of modernism" and leader of the Chicago School, Louis Henry Sullivan, who was Wright's mentor from 1888-1893.

 In 1889 he married his first of three wives, Catherine Lee Clark Tobin.
 He and Catherine raised six children together.
 He also borrowed $5,000 from his then employer, Louis Sullivan, to buy a lot in Oak Park, Illinois and build his first house.
 That same house he used also as an architectural laboratory by making many changes and additions while developing his original design for the Prarie style of architecture.
 In 1893 Wright was fired by Sullivan himself, amidst the dispute over Wright's acceptance of a growing number of independent commissions.
 Then he established his own office in Oak Parc.
 During the 1890s he originated the style of "Prarie Houses" and designed many private homes in the Prarie School style across the Midwestern United States.
 At the same time he was commissioned to design several corporate and public buildings in communities in and around Chicago and Buffalo.
 He had his offices established in the Steinway Piano Building, then later had his office in Orchestra Hall in Chicago.